 I grab the computer and place our farm order, which hubby will pick up tomorrow.
 3 gallons of raw milk, 4 dozen eggs, and a bag of grass fed beef bones for broth.
 I read an email and learn what baby’s doing now at 14 weeks, officially my second trimester.

 I hear Sadie, 6, get up and go to the bathroom.
 She leaves the bathroom light on, wide open, as usual.
 Ugh.
 It shines right into my bedroom and hits my eyes when I’m in bed.
 Reminding her to turn it off won’t do any good because she probably wants the light on so she can see back to her room easily.
 I decide to buy her a small flashlight to keep by her bed to solve this problem.
 She slept badly last night, and woke me up twice.
-I think it’s because she ate wheat Sunday.
+I think it’s because she ate gluten on Sunday.
 Every few months I let her try a bit to see if there’s a reaction, and there always is.

 There’s a lot I need to do on the computer, but I shut it down because I’m feeling nauseous.
 Screens have that effect on me when I’m pregnant, which is really inconvenient when you’re a blogger.